Nuclei-Software/tflite-micro/tensorflow/lite/micro/nuclei_evalsoc/README.md

 # Nuclei RISC-V Processors

-This folder contains TFLite kernel operations optimized for Nuclei RISC-V Processors with P/V extensions.
+This folder contains some source files to support building and running for `TARGET=nuclei_evalsoc`.This folder also contains some scripts to run test and examples automatically.

 It is designed to be portable even to 'bare metal', so it follows the same design goals as the micro experimental port.

 # How to quick explore it

-This TFLM support is done based on Nuclei SDK 0.6.0 release, see https://github.com/Nuclei-Software/nuclei-sdk/releases/tag/0.6.0
+This TFLM support is done based on Nuclei SDK 0.7.1 release, see https://github.com/Nuclei-Software/nuclei-sdk/releases/tag/0.7.1

 It mainly works on Nuclei Evaluation SoC, an fpga prototype SoC to test different kinds of Nuclei RISC-V Processor.